Scotland's drug deaths total down for first time in eight years

 The number of people who died of drug misuse in Scotland last year dropped slightly to 1,330 - the first time the figure has been down in eight years.

-The National Records for Scotland figures showed there were nine fewer deaths than the 1,339 recorded the previous year.
+National Records for Scotland (NRS) statistics showed there were nine fewer deaths than the 1,339 recorded the previous year.

 However, Scotland continues to have by far the highest drug death rate recorded by any country in Europe.